raziel-razmattaz/hobby-tracker/README.md

 1. ~~Basic Hobby Pie Chart Component~~

-1. Basic Calender Review Component: Hobby Activity colours days
+1. ~~Basic Calender Review Component: Hobby Activity colours days~~

-1. Calculated Statistics: [date] was the Xth time you did [hobby] this month

-1. Basic Calendar Review Component: Clicking on Day switches on detailed Day view (list of what you did)
+1. ~~Basic Calendar Review Component: Clicking on Day switches on detailed Day view (list of what you did)~~

 1. Calculated Statistics: How long has it been since you’ve last done [hobby]?